 The respondent is a 31-year-old male from Morocco.
-He walked for about ten days with 4 other Moroccan men between the ages of 20 and 30 and one 26-year-old Moroccan woman to Xanthi, Greece, where he and the others were apprehended at night by 12 Greek officers.
+He walked for about ten days with 4 other Moroccan men between the ages of 20 and 30 and one 26-year-old Moroccan woman to Xanthi, Greece, where he and the others were apprehended at night by 12 officers, described as Greek.

 The officers were wearing black uniforms and balaclavas and had two vehicles with them, which were white with blue writing and similar to a Dacia Sandero.
-They told the group to sit down and proceeded to sit on their heads and ask where they were from.
+They told the group to sit down and reportedly proceeded to sit on their heads and ask where they were from.
 The respondent says that when he answered, “Morocco”, the officers “started to beat [him] more.”
-The respondent tried to ask for asylum but the officers wouldn’t let him talk and continued to beat him with a long baton.
-They also took everyone’s phones, extra clothing, and all other personal belongings.
+The respondent claims he tried to ask for asylum but the officers wouldn’t let him talk and continued to beat him with a long baton.
+The respondent stated that they also took everyone’s phones, extra clothing, and all other personal belongings.

-Including the respondent and his group, there were around 85 people in total inside the detention centre, ranging in age from 15 to about 61 and consisting of people from Afghanistan, Pakistan, Syria, Morocco, and Algeria.
-There were about 5 women in the group, who were touched inappropriately by male officers as they “checked” them.
+According to the respondent, including him and his group, there were around 85 people in total inside the detention centre, ranging in age from 15 to about 61 and consisting of people identified as being from Afghanistan, Pakistan, Syria, Morocco, and Algeria.
+There were about 5 women in the group, who were reportedly touched inappropriately by male officers as they “checked” them.

-The group was detained there for about 24 hours, during which time they had limited access to a “nasty and dirty” toilet, and were not given anything to eat or drink.
-Anytime they spoke the officer would “start cussing and telling [them] fuck you fuck you”.
+The respondent reports that the group was detained there for about 24 hours, during which time they had limited access to a “nasty and dirty” toilet, and were reportedly not given anything to eat or drink.
+The respondent claims that any time they spoke the officer would “start cussing and telling [them] fuck you fuck you”.
 They spoke English only occasionally and the respondent said, “if you ask for food or water, they start cursing and telling you to sleep, there is no food or water for you…they treated us badly, even animals can’t accept that.”

-After 24 hours, all 85 people were loaded into one truck and driven for about 45 minutes to one hour to the Evros/Meriç river.
+After 24 hours, the respondent describes how all 85 people were loaded into one truck and driven for about 45 minutes to one hour to the Evros/Meriç river.
 The driving was “so bad [we] kept colliding into each other.”

-At the river, five officers dressed in green camouflage and wearing balaclavas were waiting for them, as well as two others who were on a boat and spoke Arabic with a Syrian accent.
+At the river, five officers described as dressed in green camouflage and wearing balaclavas were waiting for them, as well as two others who were reportedly on a boat and spoke Arabic with a Syrian accent.
 The area was surrounded by trees but the spot they were put to wait had no trees.
-The officers hit the group with batons and told them to “be silent and step on the line.”
+The respondent reports that the officers hit the group with batons and told them to “be silent and step on the line.”
 The respondent recounted that “when they beat, you have no right to scream from the pain, you just have to remain silent.”